yoelcortes/lazypkg/README.rst

 What is lazypkg?
 ----------------

 lazypkg features the LazyPkg object, a ModuleType object that lazy imports subpackages and allows access to subpackage objects.
+Lazy importing means that submodules are not imported along with the top level module, but are still accessible on demand.

 Installation
 ------------